 14. Unbroken (2014)

-Unbroken is the first Roger Deakins movie where he was able to collaborate with director Angelina Jolie.
-The film has some great imagery including aerial battles above the Pacific ocean, prison camps, and childhood in America during the 1920-30’s.
+Unbroken is the first of Roger Deakins movies where he was able to collaborate with director Angelina Jolie.
+The film has some great imagery including aerial battles above the Pacific Ocean, prison camps, and childhood in America during the 1920-30s.

 13. True Grit (2010)

-True Grit is not only another Roger Deakins movies directed by the Coen Brothers, but it’s another remake of a previously successful film.
+True Grit is not just another one of Roger Deakins movies directed by the Coen Brothers.
+But it’s another remake of a previously successful film.
 This shows that Deakins isn’t afraid to revisit a film that has already been done.
 You could always go back and study the original True Grit (1969) and perhaps find some worthy lessons in the comparison.

 Free downloadable bonus